riagupta3/Bedtools-Merge/README.md

   The maximum distance between features allowed for features to be merged.
 The default is to merge overlapping and/or book-ended features (default: `0`).

-  This is an example of output using this option to merge features that are either overlapping or are within 1000 base pairs of one another:
+  This is an example of output using **`distance`** to merge features that are either overlapping or are within 1000 base pairs of one another:

 ```shell
 chr1  100  200  1000